TFM110/erauschedulebot/README.md

 # erauschedulebot
 discord bot to find similar schedules/classes in an embry-riddle server

+this bot uses a mongodb database, the mongo python interface, and the discord.py api to collect and store data about schedules.

-bad code and angry comments, good luck
+sloppy code and angry comments, good luck :)